It's hard to know where to begin writing about CrimeFest 2010.

 I also gave a talk on writing a series, and was pleased to have a decent audience.
 Once again, the questions were searching and challenging, and I discussed the development of Geraldine Steel and the balance between offering the reader something familiar, and the need to avoid becoming formulaic.

 The icing on the cake was seeing - and signing! - sale copies of ROAD CLOSED for the first time.
 Publication wasn't due for a few weeks but WH Smith's Travel wanted to do a promotion in June so the printing was brought forward to meet their deadline.
 A box of books was delivered to the convention venue in Bristol, literally hot off the press.
-The books vanished somewhere in the hotel but my publisher was able to tell me exactly when and by whom the delivery had been
+The books vanished somewhere in the hotel but my publisher was able to tell me exactly when and by whom the d

 signed for and the Blackwells bookseller went out of his way to track the books down.
 If you read this, Blackwells in Bristol, thank you!